btcguide/btcguide.github.io/_pages/setup-wallets/paper-advanced.md

 [TODO]: add accurate calcuation of entropy without potential to repeat words.

 #### Add a Strong Passphrase to Your Seed
-Caution: you now have to come up with a way to protect this passphrase, and if you lose it your seed is worthless.
+Caution: you now have to come up with a way to backup/protect this passphrase, and if you lose it your seed is worthless.
-Because this step is for **expert** users, we're going to ignore it for now.
+Because this step is only for **expert** users, we're going to ignore it for now.